-- Application Fee – Applicants must submit a nonrefundable $75 Application Fee before the initial review of their application.
+The Applicant must submit a nonrefundable $75 Application Fee prior to the initial review of their application.
 The Application Fee must be paid through PayPal.
-After clicking the “Apply Now” button in the top left corner of this page and submitting your Supplemental Application information, you will see a PayPal button that will take you to the payment page.
-Please note that your application cannot be processed until we have received this fee.
+After clicking the “Apply Now” button in the top left corner of this page and submitting your initial application information, you will see a PayPal button that will take you to the payment page.